By Joyce Landry

 In the end, the feedback from Alibaba was uniformly enthusiastic about the ship as a very effective venue to bring top customers and suppliers together.
 They experienced what we talk about all the time – how the ship environment lends itself to interaction and greater camaraderie – much more so than in a typical hotel or resort where people scatter.

 Sailing on a ship is a shared experience, and we saw many small groups getting together over coffee or walking to lunch together, and having spontaneous and meaningful chats when they ran into each other onboard.
-The Joy turned out to be a great venue for Alibaba to accomplish their goals, and it was obvious that a lot was attained over these 4 days.
+The Joy turned out to be a great venue for Alibaba to accomplish its goals, and it was obvious that a lot was attained over these 4 days.

 Norwegian Joy for Corporate Groups